orchest/orchest/docs/source/development/contributer_guides.rst

    git clone https://github.com/orchest/orchest.git
    cd orchest

+   # Before Orchest can be run in "dev" mode the front-end code has to
+   # be compiled.
+   scripts/dev_compile_frontend.sh

    # Start Orchest in dev mode which mounts the repo code to the correct
    # paths in the Docker containers to not require any rebuilds.
 In
    # addition, servers build on Flask are started in development mode.